 Services include answering questions about financial assistance and giving financial assistance talks to area high schools.
 This office strives to maintain good public relations with high schools through regular visitation.
-The Office of Financial Assistance also serves as a liaison between parents and other University offices.
-It coordinates all scholarships offered at Sul Ross State University.
+Financial Assistance Specialists also serve as liaisons between parents and other University offices.
+The Center staff coordinates all scholarships offered at Sul Ross State University.

 It is the philosophy of the administration at Sul Ross State University that any deserving and capable student who wishes to attend the University should not be deprived of that opportunity due to financial need.
 Underlying this philosophy is the belief that the primary responsibility of financing a student's education rests with the student.
 However, because of the variety of financial backgrounds from which students come, it is sometimes necessary to seek outside help to cover normal education costs which cannot be met by the family.
-It is the purpose of the Office of Financial Assistance at Sul Ross State University to assist students in obtaining financial assistance necessary to cover this cost.
+It is the purpose of the Center for Enrollment Services at Sul Ross State University to assist students in obtaining financial assistance necessary to cover this cost.

-Students desiring to obtain information on how financial aid awards are determined, basic education expenses, method of financial aid disbursement, financial aid refund requirements for students withdrawing from the University, satisfactory academic progress requirements, or more information concerning any of the financial aid programs should call or write the Office of Financial Assistance at (432) 837-8055 or Box C-113, Alpine, Texas 79832.
+Students desiring to obtain information on how financial aid awards are determined, basic education expenses, method of financial aid disbursement, financial aid refund requirements for students withdrawing from the University, satisfactory academic progress requirements, or more information concerning any of the financial aid programs should contact the Center for Enrollment Services at (432) 837-8055 or by mail at Box C-2, Alpine, Texas 79832 or visit Lawrence Hall Room 100 on the SRSU campus.